 - Travel and Incidental Costs.
 The teleworker will not be paid for time or mileage involved in travel between the telework-site and the primary worksite.
 Unless otherwise stated in the Telework Agreement, all incidental costs, such as residential utility costs, homeowner's insurance or cleaning services, are the responsibilities of the teleworker.

-Human Resource Services and Office of the Executive Vice President and Provost, approved December 2010
+Human Resource Services and Office of the Provost & Executive Vice President, approved July 21, 2020

 [Last reviewed and/or updated /2020, 8/2015, 12/2010]